peterkrull/quad/docs/modelling_of_drone.md

 $$F(s) = \frac{G}{\tau s+1} \left[\frac{\text{N}}{\text{dshot}}\right]$$

 Where $G$ is the steady-state relationship between input dshot command and thrust in newton around the operating point corresponding to a hover.
 We also have $\tau$ being the time constant of the first order system.
-The measurements resulted in the following transfer function
+The measurements resulted in the following transfer function:

 $$F(s) = \frac{4.436\cdot10^{-3}}{50\cdot10^{-3}s+1}$$